Dizziness Treatment for Johns Creek, Suwanee & Lawrenceville, GA Patients

 If you answered yes to either question, you may find comfort in knowing that our ENT doctors are experienced with treating dizziness and vertigo.

-Dizziness is treatable, but it is important for your ENT doctor at Northeast Atlanta ENT (with locations in Lawrenceville and Johns Creek/Suwanee) to help you determine the cause so that the correct treatment is implemented.
+Dizziness is treatable.
+Our vertigo specialists at Northeast Atlanta ENT (with locations in Lawrenceville and Johns Creek/Suwanee) will help you determine the cause so that the correct treatment is implemented.